 Anybody can record a voice and an instrument and get a sound, but they can’t necessarily get a great sound.
 Moreover, they may not have any knowledge when it comes to mixing and figuring out how to place a track in a mix.

 A good ear can be developed, but again, it tends to come through a significant amount of experience and study.
 Many musicians, producers, hobbyists, and others will continue to rely on the ears of a professional to get the quality of recording desired.
 Recording is part science and part art, so even if you think you know everything there is to know about recording theory, if you don’t use your ears and develop the ability to listen to your intuition, you will never be the best engineer in the world.

 Professionals will continue to be in demand, but the marketplace will become all the more competitive as time goes on.
-Recording studios may not be obsolete, but becoming the go-to studio or engineer – even in your own locality – is easier said than done.
+Recording studios may not be obsolete, but becoming the go-to studio or engineer – even for artists in your own locality – is easier said than done.

 Are You Planning to Record & Publish an Album?
 You’ll Love This eBook…

 Recording and promoting a release of any size can be a massive undertaking.
 That’s why I put together a new eBook titled: How to Record, Promote & Sell Your New Music Release – Single, EP, or Album.
 This resource is packed with information detailing each step of the recording process, and even covers how to promote and sell your new release.
 Click HERE to find out more.